Rushigayake03/TE_DDBMSL_SEM5/README.md

 📚 **Database Management Systems (DBMS) Practical Repository**
 This repository contains the SQL solutions and practical files for the **DBMS Laboratory (SEM-5)** course followed by Third Year Computer Engineering students at **Savitribai Phule Pune University (SPPU)**.

-This project was created by **Kunal Jambhale** and a classmate to help SPPU students easily access and refer to practical solutions during lab sessions and practical examinations.
+This project was created by **Kunal Jambhale** and **Rushikesh Gayake** so that students can easily access and refer to practical solutions during lab sessions and practical examinations.

 ---